d4ndo/gorilla2pass/README.md

 ##Configuration

-To change the organisation structure a bit, the following flags can be motified:
+To change the organisation structure a bit, the following flags can be modified:

 ```bash
   #Append Title to Group path